PlaidShirt/httpd-config-formatter/README.md

 **Future Enhancements**

 Add a flag to select tab vs space for the padding character.
-Add a flat to change the backup file extension
+Add a flag to change the backup file extension.

 **Disclaimer**